Ric-Lavers/MusicACT/README.md

 This Node.JS API and React app is a redesign of the current MusicACT website.

 Its intention is to improve the UX of the site providing users a modern experience, and build upon previous features.
 The previous site was built in Drupal around 2012 and has limited updating (save for blog posts around 3 times a year), in addition to the blog the other main feature is a directory that allows musicians, venues and businesses create a profile that listed on the site.
 Minor features include a members sign up, email confirmation, admin rights (including editing, deleting profiles, banning users), password recovery, JWT tokens, document downloads.

+**Due  to time restrictions the assignment was scoped to focus on the directory, meaning member login, profile creation, and viewing profiles**
 _____________
 ### Significant Packages
 #### FE